pinkpong111/governance-rules-theory/README.md

 The DFG-specific claim: a governance system is not complete until it specifies not just *what* constraints apply, but *how rules are generated* (Seed + λlog-based promotion), *when the governing layer withdraws* (Handover conditions), and *what structural conditions make that withdrawal safe* (AND-entry / OR-exit trend measurement).

+**Connection to VST terrain formation:** Vector Storm Theory (Section 1.6.2) establishes that governance does not reduce agent count — it reshapes the interaction terrain.
+Landscape design in GRT is the rule-governance-layer implementation of this terrain formation: correction values, pathway advantages, and local rule structures are the mechanisms through which the rule-governance layer shapes the terrain that VST describes at the dynamical level.
+Effective governance reduces the effective interaction dimension d_eff from the theoretical n² ceiling toward n^{1+ε}, where the terrain-mediated reduction is captured in the S-equation's C(t)^β denominator (VST Section 1.6.2).

 ### 2. Subsidiarity Principle

 > **The default state is autonomy.
 Intervention is the exception.**